 - One downside is that Buttermilk will reduce some of the carbon dioxides from forming and making your recipe rise.
 If using Buttermilk in a recipe that doesn’t call for it, ensure you increase the amount of Baking Soda to compensate.

-Two Simple Buttermilk Substitute recipes
+Two Simple Recipes

 The first Substitute Buttermilk recipe we are making is technically referred to as ‘Acidified Buttermilk’.
 The addition of an acid, such as lemon juice or white vinegar causes a chemical reaction curdling the milk and causing it to sour in only around 5-10 minutes.